Visible Production Crew/Equipment

 "Visible Production Crew/Equipment" is the on-set technical personnel or equipment associated with a film/ television shoot being visible in the finished program.

 Visible production crew/ equipment impacts the Content Quality of the asset.
-Customer experience is negatively impacted by distracting elements on screen, which remove the suspension of disbelief.
+Member experience is negatively impacted by distracting elements on screen, which remove the suspension of disbelief.